Jonathanpz890/react-electronix/README.md

-# React Device Display
+# React ElectroniX

-`react-device-display` is a library that provides components to simulate the appearance of devices like iPhones and Macbooks in a React application.
+`react-electronix` is a library that provides components to simulate the appearance of devices like iPhones and Macbooks in a React application.

 ## Installation

-You can install `react-device-display` using npm:
+You can install `react-electronix` using npm:

 ```
-npm install react-device-display
+npm install react-electronix
 ```

 ## Usage